Zombie (UK Style)

 • Overproof Rum Floated 0.375 cl

-• Or Drizzle Grenadine Syrup In 'Z' Shape 1 dash
+• Drizzle Grenadine Syrup In 'Z' Shape 1 dash

-Zombie (UK Style)zombie (uk style) is a popular Rum cocktail containing a combinations of White Rum,Gold Rum,Apricot Brandy,Triple Sec Cointreau,Orange Juice,Pineapple Juice,Lime Juice,Overproof Rum Floated ,Or Drizzle Grenadine Syrup In 'Z' Shape .Served using Any Glass of your Choice
+zombie (uk style) is a popular Rum cocktail containing a combinations of White Rum,Gold Rum,Apricot Brandy,Triple Sec Cointreau,Orange Juice,Pineapple Juice,Lime Juice,Overproof Rum Floated ,Or Drizzle Grenadine Syrup In 'Z' Shape .Served using a hurricane glass

 Zombie (UK Style) Ingredients